marvinkreis/guut/templates/debug_prompt_new.md

 Once you have found any inputs that cause a difference in behavior, you can write a test that kills the mutant.
 Similarly to experiments, when you finished writing your code, we will copy the test case and execute it against the **Baseline**, i.e., the regular program without the mutant, then apply the **Mutant** and execute it again.

 The test kills the mutant if, and only if, the test passes when executed with the **Baseline** and fails when executed with the **Mutant**.
+Failing is defined as exiting with exitcode 1 here.
 This means that you have to include relevant assertions in your test, unless the mutant raises an exception or results in a timeout.
 Create the assertions based on your experiment findings.

 Include a relevant docstring commnent with a summary of your findings.
 The comment should explain what the test checks for and why.
 Include relevant findings from your conclusions.